• Home

 Hiroki Takagi, 2018, anime and game animator

-Kazuki Takahashi, 2022, creator of Yu-Gi-Oh Manga franchise, spawned hit card & video games
+Kazuki Takahasi, 2022, creator of Yu-Gi-Oh Manga franchise, spawned hit card & video games

 Jukka Tapanimaki, 2000, 1980s programmer on Moonfall, Zamzara and other games